davidcsterratt/KappaNEURON/README.md

    The test should return `OK` and the following figure window should appear
-   ![KappNEURON result of test_injectCalcium](doc/figs/test_injectCalcium_2018-09-05.png)
+   ![KappNEURON result of test_injectCalcium](doc/figs/test_injectCalcium_2018-09-05.png) The figure will be saved in PNG format to the directory `test_figs`.

 4. At present is not possible to run the entire test suite in one go, because completely clean tear down of the test environoment is not